grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 ### What options do we have to address product name changes?

-In order to support new requirements, we have to find all places where we use the product name (by the way, an IDE will not help us much in this search, because we would be searching for all the occurences of type `string`) and make the same change.
+To support new requirements, we have to find all places where we use the product name (by the way, an IDE will not help us much in this search, because we would be searching for all the occurences of type `string`) and make the same change.
 Every time we need to do something like this (i.e. we have to make the same change in multiple places an there is a non-zero possibility we'll miss at least one of those places), it means that we have introduced redundancy.
 Remember?
 We talked about redundancy when discussing factories and mentioned that redundancy is about conceptual duplication that forces us to make the same change (not literally, but conceptually) in several places.

 Thankfully, there are multiple ways to approach this redundancy.
 Some of them are better and some are worse[^everydecisionistradeoff].